xaviertquinn/xaviertquinn.github.io/massachusetts.md

 My mom was a teacher at a grade school in Pennsylvania for most of my life.
 I grew up with an inside view of teaching.

-I knew that education was a field I was interested in and used to dream of working at a big school.
+I knew that education was a field I was interested in and used to dream of working at a large school.
 Teaching was not for me and I try to take any chance I get to work with educational data.

-I've had a goal to live in Boston and being able to analyze data from the Massachusetts school system is an exciting opportunity.
+I've wanted to live in Boston for some time now and being able to analyze data from the Massachusetts school system is an exciting opportunity.

 Exploring this dataset and creating visualizations has provided me with informative insights into the educational system and the state of schools in Massachusetts.
 It's made me wonder what the status is for other education systems across the United States.